How to Build a Backyard Pickleball Court (From a Pro Who’s Played on the Best and Worst)

 Lighting

+Lights are incredible when installed correctly.
+But poorly positioned lighting can, create glare, cast shadows, and even become physical obstacles.
 Lighting design is not just about brightness — it’s about angle, placement, and minimizing distraction.

 Net Systems (Permanent vs Rollable)

 Many homeowners assume they need an in-ground permanent net….not always.
+Drilling into concrete can actually compromise the slab and of course reduce the multi-use potential of the space.

 There are high-quality rollable nets used even at professional events, including tournaments on the PPA Tour.
+A removable net allows you to easily convert the space for other sports and keep your area flexible for other events.
+Sometimes permanent makes sense.
+Sometimes it doesn’t.
+That’s where guidance matters.

 How Much Does It Cost to Build a Backyard Pickleball Court?